vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 }
 ```

 The query above uses the `nearestNeighbor` operator to match documents based on the euclidean distance between the title embedding (`title_bert`) and the query embedding (`tensor_bert`).
 It is possible to annotate the `nearestNeighbor` with properties such as `targetNumHits` that defines the target number of documents to be matched.
-In addition, we specificy that the matched documents will be ranked by the `bert_title_body_all` rank-profile.
+In addition, we specify that the matched documents will be ranked by the `bert_title_body_all` rank-profile.

 ## ANN results

-The table below show results obtained by matching the closest 1.000 document vectors to the query vector in terms of the Euclidean distance.
-Even though Vespa support approximate nearest neighbor search, we set the method to be brute force to remove the approximation error from the analysis in this tutorial.
+The table below shows results obtained by matching the closest 1.000 document vectors to the query vector in terms of the Euclidean distance.
+Even though Vespa supports approximate nearest neighbor search, we set the method to be brute force to remove the approximation error from the analysis in this tutorial.
 This means that the documents matched were indeed the closest ones to the query.
 The `ANN(title, bert)` in the table below means that we matched documents by comparing the document title embedding to the query embedding where the embeddings were created by the sentence BERT model.

 All the results involving embeddings in this tutorial are generated via the sentence BERT model.
 The results obtained with the Universal Sentence Encoder model were very similar and therefore omitted.
 On the other hand, the results obtained with the Word2Vec model were way worse than expected and were left out of this tutorial since they might require more pre-processing than the sentence models to give sensible results.